 After 14 years in Brooklyn, Hodges and the team moved to the west coast to begin playing in Los Angeles.
 He would remain there for three seasons, until 1961.
 At that time, he started to contemplate retirement due to chronic knee pain.
 When the Mets showed interest in the expansion draft, he agreed to keep playing, since he would be back in his home state of New York.

 The years of 1962 and 1963 were Hodges’ last years as a player.
 He hit his last home run in 1962, bringing his career total to 370 which, at the time, was the National League record for home runs by a right handed hitter.
-In 1963, owners of the Dodgers negotiated a deal with an expansion club, the Washington Senators, for him to become their new manager.
+In 1963, owners of the Mets negotiated a deal with an expansion club, the Washington Senators, for him to become their new manager.
 Thus, Hodges’ career playing baseball came to a close, but his career as a coach was only the beginning.

 For the next several years, Hodges’ developed the young Senators into a solid team.
 In his final year at Washington in 1967, his team increased their standing to 6th place in the American League with a record of 76-85.
 Later that year, the Mets came back looking for Hodges once again.
-He was glad to accept their offer of General Manager in 1968.
+He was glad to accept their offer of Manager in 1968.

 Hodges’ managed to assemble a successful team of players for the Miracle Mets and in 1969, led them all the way to the World Series Championship.
 His managerial career was prematurely cut short when, while golfing in Florida, he suffered a massive heart attack two days before his 48th birthday.